Baltimore prosecutor Marilyn Mosby denies criminal charges in federal probe of her finances, claims retaliation

 In charging documents unsealed Thursday, federal prosecutors accuse Mosby of withdrawing large sums of money from her city retirement account twice in 2020 under a Cares Act provision meant for people struggling financially in the pandemic even though she was not facing that kind of hardship.

-They allege Mosby instead used the withdrawn money to make down payments on two vacation properties in Florida — a home in Kissimmee and a condo in Long Boat Key.
+They allege Mosby instead used the withdrawn money to make down payments on two vacation properties in Florida — a home in Kissimmee and a condo in Longboat Key.

 The court papers also allege Mosby was dishonest on loan applications for the properties, failing to reveal that she and her husband owed a significant amount of money in unpaid federal taxes and violating the terms of a “second home rider” she signed by hiring a management company to rent out one of the properties.

-Mosby’s first appearance in federal court for the U.S. District of Maryland has not yet been scheduled, the U.S. Attorney’s Office said Thursday.
+Mosby’s first appearance in federal court for the U.S. District of Maryland has not yet been scheduled, the U.S. attorney’s office said Thursday.

-Immediately following the announcement of the charges against Mosby, her personal attorney, A. Scott Bolden, said in an email that the accusations were “unfounded” and “rooted in personal, political and racial animus five months from her election.”
+Immediately following the announcement of the charges against Mosby, her personal attorney, A. Scott Bolden, said in an email that the accusations were “bogus” and “rooted in personal, political and racial animus five months from her election.”

 In her statement Friday, Mosby denied all the allegations made by federal prosecutors and said she called the news conference because she felt it was important for the residents of Baltimore to hear from her directly.